ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 t ::= & \NUM \mid t + t \mid t - t \\
 \end{align*}$$

 This is hopefully familiar.
-Terms, $t$, in `AE` are either numbers or sums and differences nested arbitrarily.
+Terms, $$t$$, in `AE` are either numbers or sums and differences nested arbitrarily.

 The language `AE` is the set of all strings that can be created with the grammar.
 The strings: